Projects are how organizations realize their strategies. To remain competitive organizations rely on successful project delivery.

 Similar to a project scope statement that identifies the success criteria for a project, the only way to identify success or failure is within the scope of the M&A goals.

-Subsequently, the risk in mergers and acquisitions comes down to the ability of a team to deliver within budget, by a certain time, and up to project expectation (scope) and project failure rates for M&A deals are strikingly high:
+Subsequently, the risk in mergers and acquisitions comes down to team ability to deliver within budget, by a certain time, and up to project expectation (scope) and project failure rates for M&A deals are strikingly high:

 - In a survey of more than 400 U.S. and European corporate executives published by Accenture, 55% of executives said that their most recent deals did not achieve expected cost-saving synergies.